Webb Assumes Command of Warlocks

-Cmdr.
-Jeffrey Webb, U.S. Naval Research Laboratory’s Scientific Development Squadron (VXS) 1 commanding officer, gives his welcoming remarks during a change of command ceremony at Naval Air Station Patuxent River in Patuxent River, Maryland, Jan.
-14, 2022.
-(U.S. Navy photo by Sarah Peterson)
+PATUXENT RIVER NAVAL AIR STATION, Md. – Cmdr.
+Jeffrey Webb relieved Cmdr.
+Ian Lilyquist as commander of the U.S. Naval Research Laboratory’s Scientific Development Squadron (VXS) 1, the Warlocks, Jan.
+14 during a change of command ceremony held at Naval Air Station Patuxent River.

+The U.S. Naval Research Laboratory Commanding Officer Capt.
+Gregory Petrovic presented Lilyquist with the Meritorious Service Medal.
+Lilyquist served as the VXS-1 Commanding Officer from November 2020 to January 2022.

+Petrovic said Lilyquist’s distinguished leadership was instrumental to the squadron’s continued record of exceptional support to NRL’s airborne mission.

 |Date Taken: